hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 - removed ALL `exec=` and `exec-once=` keywords from your debug config (`hyprlandd.conf`)
 - set a resolution and are not using `preferred`
-- made sure no keybinds overlap (I recommend using a different mod for your keybinds altogether)
+- made sure no keybinds overlap (use a different mod for your keybinds altogether)

 Once you launch, the display will probably be completely garbled.
 To fix that, in the parent, do a `hyprctl clients` and note the size of the window.
 Make sure